-But before you finally launch your website, you must go through few important checklist in order ensure that you get desired results from your website.
+But before you finally launch your website, you must go through a few important checklists in order to ensure that you get desired results from your website.

 In the absence of proper website testing, things may go wrong.
 For instance, your website may have several broken links or incorrect content that will not only turn away your users but can also damage the reputation of your business.

-In this blog post, we have shared 12 web design checklist that you or your website builder must follow before launching the website.
+In this blog post, we have shared 12 web design checklists that you or your website builder must follow before launching the website.